BooksDirect

 Description - Sonja Sekula and Friends by Kunstmuseum Luzern

-Sonja Sekula (1918-63) was born and educated in Lucerne, but emigrated to the United States in 1936 together with her family.
-In 1941, she began studying art at the Arts Students League in New York and made the acquaintance of Andre Breton and his friends among the surrealists.
-Her automatic paintings and texts soon captured the interest of Peggy Guggenheim and Marcel Duchamp, and in 1943 she was invited to show her work at Guggenheim's Art of This Century Gallery.
-In the late 1940s Betty Parsons Gallery featured Sekula's paintings in a number of group and solo exhibitions.
-Mental health problems dogged her throughout her life and forced her to return to Switzerland, where she committed suicide in 1963.
-This book provides a comprehensive overview of Sekula's art in context of the work of her friends and fellow artists from the period.
-Richly illustrated, it offers a chance to rediscover an immensely talented artist who has been unjustly neglected.
-AUTHOR: Kunstmuseum Luzern is one of Switzerland's leading art museums with a special focus on contemporary art and on Swiss artists.
-100 colour illustrations
+Sonja Sekula (1918–63) was born and educated in Lucerne, Switzerland, but emigrated to the United States with her parents in 1936.
+In 1941, she began studying art at the Arts Students League in New York and made the acquaintance of André Breton and his friends among the surrealists.
+Her automatic paintings and texts soon captured the interest of Peggy Guggenheim and Marcel Duchamp.
+In 1943, she was invited for the first time to show her work at Guggenheim’s Art of This Century Gallery, and, throughout the late 1940s, she was also featured in solo and group exhibitions at Betty Parsons Gallery.
+However, mental health problems dogged her throughout her life, and she returned to Switzerland for treatment in 1955, where she committed suicide in 1963.

 Buy Sonja Sekula and Friends by Kunstmuseum Luzern from Australia's Online Independent Bookstore, BooksDirect.